 Limit of Appeals

 A student may appeal only twice during their academic career at ALC.
+The same reason may only be used as reason for an appeal one time.

 All notifications will be sent in two ways: a letter will be sent to the student’s home address and an e-mail will be sent to their Alice Lloyd College e-mail address.